Skip to main content

 • Final pronouncement

-Register for this webinar to learn about current accounting standards projects and recent amendments in Parts II, III and IV of the CPA Canada Handbook – Accounting.
-Join us for the English webinar on May 15, 2024, or the French webinar on May 16, 2024.
+Watch our recorded webinar to learn about current projects and recent amendments in Parts II, III, and IV of the CPA Canada Handbook – Accounting.

 Meeting & event summaries